 Orthodontics is the branch of dentistry that specializes in the movement of teeth.
-Experienced orthodontists such as Dr. Pat Cuozzo use braces and removable appliances to make the corrections involving straightening of the teeth and improving the bite.
-Orthodontics can provide a healthy attractive smile for a lifetime.
+Experienced orthodontists such as Dr. Pat Cuozzo use braces and removable appliances to make corrections involving straightening of the teeth and improving the bite.
+Orthodontics can provide a healthy, attractive smile for a lifetime.
 Orthodontists are dentists who have undergone years of additional, specialty training in an accredited orthodontic residency program.
 While many dentists offer orthodontic treatments, it is often advisable for patients who need these procedures to see an orthodontic specialist who is devoted full-time to orthodontics.

 Types of Braces